 When is that %#@!
 Pt.
 Reyes elk fence coming down??
 For those of you who’ve been wondering, here’s the latest news re. the fenced-in herd of Tule elk at Point Reyes National Seashore.
 On Sept.
-12, 2024, the CCC approved the NPS’ TPAP for the Tule Elk Reserve at PRNS north of SF, CA, …
+12, 2024, the CCC approved the NPS’ TPAP for the Tule Elk Reserve at PRNS north of SF, CA, which …

 To eat animals, or not to eat animals, that is a question.
 If you’re like most people, which is to say you’re not in the Animal Rights movement, you’ll have no idea what the title of this essay is about: WTF is “welfarism” vs. “abolitionism” ?
-You know what these 2 “isms” mean in …
+You know what these 2 “isms” mean in general, …

 Ban “factory farms” in Sonoma County, CA?
 In the animal activist and animal rights communities, there is discussion and debate about use of the term — and even the definition of the term — “factory farm.”
 Let’s address the contentious issue of whether or not to “ban factory farms” this way: below is copied, …